C64 OS USER'S GUIDE

 The System Card contains two copies of C64 OS.
 One copy is already installed on the System Card, ready for use on the C64 with an SD2IEC.
 The second copy is in the form of an installation archive file and the installer tools.

 If you have an SD2IEC but prefer to install C64 OS to IDE64, you can use SD2IEC to transfer the installation files to IDE64.
+If you are setting up a virtual IDE64 in VICE, be sure to review the Installation on VICE instructions first.

 Note about PCLink